Spatial-Aware Decision-Making with Ring Attractors in Reinforcement Learning Systems: Conclusion and Future Work

-We acknowledge that our approach, while promising, has limitations and areas for potential improvement.
-Future research should investigate the scalability of this method in high-dimensional action spaces and explore its efficacy in domains where spatial relationships are less straightforward.
+\paragraph{Future work.}Future research should investigate scalability in high-dimensional action spaces and explore its efficacy in domains where spatial relationships are less straightforward.
 We believe that the success of this approach opens up several future research paths.
-The current work can be extended to multi-agent scenarios and policy-based RL agents.
+This work can be extended to multi-agent scenarios and continuous control tasks as these have been the current limits of this piece of research.
+The ring attractor approach may exhibit reduced applicability in discrete action spaces with cardinality $|\mathcal{A}| < 3$ where the circular topology overhead exceeds potential spatial encoding benefits, and in action spaces where the action correlation matrix approaches the identity matrix, indicating absence of spatial dependencies or sequential relationships between discrete actions.
+Additionally, the extension to 3D spatial navigation tasks presents an organic expansion of this work, these scenarios will naturally introduce realistic sensor noise into the system.

 In the field of uncertainty-aware decision making, leveraging the spatial structure provided by attractor networks presents a promising avenue to map uncertainty explicitly to the action space.
 Deploying the techniques presented here into specific domains could yield performance boosts, especially in safe RL, leveraging their stability properties to enforce constraints and ensure predictable behavior.

-This approach not only improves performance but also offers potential insight into spatial encoding of actions and decision-making processes, bridging the gap between neuroscience-inspired models and practical RL agents.
+This approach not only improves performance but also offers potential insight into spatial encoding of actions and decision-making processes, bridging the gap between neuroscience-inspired models and practical RL agents. \begin{ack}

+This work was conducted as part of a self-funded PhD programme at the University of Manchester.
+Computational resources were provided by the Computational Shared Facility 3 (CSF3) at the University of Manchester \cite{csf3}.
+We gratefully acknowledge the support of the Research IT team for maintaining and providing access to the GPU Cluster.